The First 10 Horror Films in Recorded History

-L'auberge ensorcelée (1897), or The Bewitched Inn, was another debatable horror-comedy from Georges Méliès.
+The Bewitched Inn (1897) was another horror-comedy from Georges Méliès.
 It was the first time the director used his well-known trope of inanimate objects coming to life.

 The plot was likely inspired by the Hanlon-Lees, a popular British acrobat group that performed comedy acts where they leapt through hidden trapdoors.
 In one particular skit, a guest at a candlelit hotel is pranked and tormented by an unseen presence.